Offa's Dyke - Abergavenny to Monmouth (★★★★★)

 From the bottom

-Having made it down, the path heads across the fields to the road, and rather than continue on to join the Offa's Dyke on the western side of Pandy, I here opt for the more direct route along the quiet roads of the Welsh countryside to join up with the Offa's Dyke on the eastern side of Pandy.
+Having made it down, the path heads across the fields to the road, and rather than continue on to join the Offa's Dyke on the western side of Pandy, I here opt for the more direct route along the quiet roads of the Welsh countryside to join up with Offa's Dyke on the eastern side of Pandy.

 A donkey